 Raffles is pretty excited when we tell him we’re going to explore a real fort.
 When we add the bit about him making his very own weapon while he’s there, he’s just about ready to sign up for a job with Border Protection.
-I’m not sure he’d last long in the job though as he’s been sipping on his mama’s bleeding heart hippie Kool Aid and rather than “stopping the boats” he’d more likely be whipping up the hungry passengers an omelette and a nice cuppa before joining them for a bit of a chin wag.
+I’m not sure he’d last long in the job though as he shares his mama’s “bleeding heart hippie” ideals of equality and offering refuge, and rather than “stopping the boats” he’d more likely be whipping up the hungry passengers an omelette and a nice cuppa before joining them for a bit of a chin wag.
 I so like this kid.

 Given our penchant for sipping on the aforementioned hippie juice, one might consider it odd that I’m actively encouraging my child to make a weapon, but the weapon that Raffles will make today is a very special one that has more to do with self-respect, responsibility and connection than with violence.
 But more on that in a sec…

-Bare Island is a historic military fort and also hosts the wonderful Blak Markets, a monthly market dedicated to Aboriginal crafts, skills and culture.
-The market raises funds for Aboriginal community programs to assist youth at risk and I implore you from the depths of my Kool Aid drenched soul to take your children.
-It is fun, entertaining, unique and provides an unsurpassable opportunity for our kids to be exposed to and learn about local indigenous culture while helping Aboriginal youth become proud and resilient through culture.
+Bare Island is both a historic military fort and the host of the wonderful Blak Markets, a monthly market dedicated to Aboriginal crafts, skills and culture.
+The market raises funds for Aboriginal community programs to assist youth at risk and I implore you from the depths of my soul to take your children.
+It is fun, entertaining, unique and provides an unsurpassable opportunity for our kids to be exposed to and learn about local indigenous culture while helping Aboriginal youth become proud and resilient through that culture.